△ MENU/TOP △

 Tap or click to call phone number now.
 503-937-2048

 Renaissance Commons, located in the Kenton neighborhood, consists of two four-story elevator-served buildings with 189-units, all of which are available for preference policy applicants.
-Building amenities include community rooms, fitness room, courtyards, and outdoor play areas, laundry facilities, and on-site parking.
+Building amenities include community rooms, courtyards, and outdoor play areas, laundry facilities, and on-site parking.
 Unit features include all electric appliances, dishwasher, cove heating and hard-surfaced flooring in the living areas.

 Studio